karanahuja5598/My-University/README.md

 should be approximately two paragraphs.
 Take a look at the description of your favorite software repository for inspiration.

-UIC students often have to reach out to many different sources to get information about their assignments, lecture notes, and instructor assignments.
+Students often have to reach out to many different sources to get information about their assignments, lecture notes, and instructor assignments.
 It can be hard keeping track of all of this information from multiple different sources.
 The goal of this app is to attempt to provide a single point of access for all of your UIC notification needs.
-This app will gather information from Blackboard and Piazza initially, and if feasible will try to expand to also include Gradescope.
+This app will gather information from Blackboard and Piazza initially, and if feasible will try to expand to also include Gradescope. <br />

+It will also have a calendar, allowing you to see notifications in the order that they appear.
+If available, it will access grading info so that you can see how you are faring in each of your classes.
+We will also make it so that you can add your own notifications and notes.
+This application will hopefully allow you to gather all the information you need for your day-to-day school activities.

 ## Authors